neilagabriel/vim-geeknote/README.md

 ## Supported Features

-1. Open notebook and note listing in a vertical split navigation pane.
+- Open notebook and note listing in a vertical split navigation pane.
-2. Open notes for reading by selecting them in the navigation pane.
+- Open notes for reading by selecting them in the navigation pane.
+- Notebook creation
-3. Editing note content.
+- Editing note content.

 ## Dependencies